 In-Person MSW

-Applicants must have a CSWE-accredited BSW, a major GPA of 3.0 or higher, and a degree earned within the past six years.
+To qualify, you must have a CSWE-accredited BSW, a major GPA of 3.0 or higher, and a degree earned within the past six years.
 All requirements must be met to qualify.

 No. The MSW program does not require the GRE.
 Dual-degree programs may have separate testing requirements.

 Upload copies of transcripts from every school where you earned college credits.
 Unofficial copies are fine for review.
-Official transcripts can be mailed or sent electronically if you prefer or once admitted.
+Official transcripts can be mailed or sent electronically, if you prefer or once admitted.

 You may transfer up to 6 elective credits (3 for advanced standing) from recent graduate coursework with a grade of B or better, or up to 30 credits from a CSWE-accredited MSW program.
 A syllabus, form and transcript are required for review.